 Children who are suffering from depression can also experience physical symptoms making it hard to go to school.
-For instance, children might sleep a lot or having trouble waking, not get very much sleep, eat too much or too little, or generally just feel fatigued/unwell.
+For instance, children might sleep a lot or having trouble waking.
+They may eat too much or too little, or generally just feel fatigued/unwell.
 When we think of depression, we often mistakenly think of kids feeling sad or crying frequently.
 Though this can be the case, often when kids are depressed it manifests in a lot of irritability, anger, and meltdowns/rages.

 3) Specific Learning Disorders

 Sometimes, children have underlying learning disorders that are causing school to be very hard.
-They might be working twice as hard as their peers only to still find themselves falling behind and failing tests and assignments.
+They might be working twice as hard as their peers!
+Yet, they still find themselves falling behind and failing tests and assignments.
 This can lead to a lot of shame, embarrassment, and anxiety in general.
 If your child is struggling with schoolwork, it might be time to evaluate to see if there is a specific learning disorder (dyslexia, dygraphia, or dyscalculia).
 If your child is not receiving needed accommodations or interventions at school, then the anxiety will likely continue.
-And if your child is already diagnosed with a learning disorder, it may be that their current supports at school aren’t quite enough.
+Or maybe your child is already diagnosed with a learning disorder, but their current school support may not be enough.

-Many times our kids come home complaining of being called names or kids doing mean things to them.
+Many times our kids come home complaining of being called names or other children being mean.
 Sometimes we brush it off and just say it is “kids being kids”.
-But for most kids, this is causing a lot of distress and anxiety, and they might start to fear social interactions.
-If your child is complaining of teasing from peers, talk to the teacher/principal so the issue can be addressed immediately.
+But for most kids, this is causing a lot of distress and anxiety.
+They might start to fear social interactions.
+If your child is complaining of teasing from peers, talk to the teacher/principal.
+That way, the issue can be addressed immediately.
 If it is happening to your child, more than likely it is happening to others.